joeBlinx/JamEngine/README.md

 * SDL2_mixer
 * glm
 * CMake, at least 3.0
+* OpenGL

 ## Compiling
 It use C++ 17 so you need a compatible compiler, g++-7 or MSVC 17 is fine.

 ## How it works
 All the code is wrap into the namespace JamEngine.
+Warning : the folder shader must be copy in the same folder than your executable

+To compile your program that use JamEngine you need to link to several lib :
+On Windows :` 2Dengine SDL2 SDL2_mixer glish utils opengl32 glu32 glew32s  glew32`

+On Linux : `2Dengine SDL2 SDL2_mixer glish utils GL GLEW GLU`
 #### Frame

 ![alt text](test/frame.png "Frame")